openrocket/openrocket/docs/source/user_guide/advanced_flight_simulation.rst

    * - Flight path line
      - Include the airborne path.
    * - Ground track
      - Include the path projected straight down onto the ground.
-It is drawn in a darkened shade of its stage's color, so a bright line is always in the air and a dark one is always on the ground.
+Its color is set per stage, see `Stage colors`_.
    * - Keep every Nth point
      - Thins the path line by keeping only every Nth simulation step.
 Use this to reduce the file size of long flights.
 The waypoint markers are not affected.